Saha-Kuljit-Shantanu/edupresenta-contributions/README.md

 2. **User side**
    - Designing the background and teaching side survey Questionnaires
-   - Gathering eligible paricipants for the survey
+   - Gathering eligible participants for the survey
-   - Conducting the in field survey(Form fill out or interview)
+   - Conducting the in-field survey(Form fill out or interview)

 -----------------------------------------------------------------------------